 If you already know which field of healthcare you’re interested in, it’s time to start looking for the college or university that has the courses and/or curriculum needed to reach your goals.
 A helpful resource while you research is the Michigan Health Council.

-What Tobacco/Drug Policies are in place at UMHS?
+What Tobacco/Drug Policies are in place at Michigan Medicine?

 The University of Michigan has been a smoke-free campus since July 1, 2011, and that policy includes all buildings, facilities and University-owned vehicles.
-As part of our ongoing commitment to ensure the safest workplace possible, the University of Michigan Health System implemented the next phase in our Drug Free Workplace efforts on September 29, 2014.
-Most candidates for positions in the Health System will be required to submit and successfully pass the pre-employment drug screening as part of our overall background screening process in order to be employed.
+As part of our ongoing commitment to ensure the safest workplace possible, Michigan Medicine implemented the next phase in our Drug Free Workplace efforts on September 29, 2014.
+Most candidates for positions at Michigan Medicine will be required to submit and successfully pass the pre-employment drug screening as part of our overall background screening process in order to be employed.
 This screening will be facilitated by the Department of Human Resources and an outside vendor.

 I’m interested in volunteering.
-What is the time commitment, and how old do you have to be?
+What is the time commitment, and how old do you have to be to volunteer?

 We have a variety of volunteer opportunities at UMHS, and even a place where you can find complete Information for Volunteers , including details and requirements.